voschezang/mash/README.md

 - An object parser which converts JSON data to Python classes: `object_parser.py`.
 - An OAS-generator for Python classes: `oas.py`.
 - A parrallelization framework for load testing: `parallel.py`.
-- A domain-specific language generator: `dsl.py`.
+- A shell that can interpret a domain-specific language: `shell.py`.
 - A subshell wrapper, to redirect the output of shell scripts: `subshell.py`.